nixworks/public/news/2008/12/19/index.md

 ##### Internet
 ### [ Internet and telephone transmissions between Europe, the Middle East, and Asia are seriously disrupted.
 The FLAG, SEA-ME-WE 3, and SEA-ME-WE 4 submarine communications cables are believed to have been cut for the second time this year. ](/news/2008/12/19/internet-and-telephone-transmissions-between-europe-the-middle-east-and-asia-are-seriously-disrupted-the-flag-sea-me-we-3-and-sea-me-w.md)
-_Context: break, SEA-ME-WE 4, SEA-ME-WE 3, Middle East, submarine communications cable, Asia, telecom, Europe, Internet, telephone, FLAG_
+_Context: SEA-ME-WE 4, Middle East, FLAG, Europe, submarine communications cable, SEA-ME-WE 3, Internet, telecom, telephone, break, Asia_

 ##### The bank's nationalisation
 ### [ Three resignations ensue when Anglo Irish Bank chairman Sean Fitzpatrick admits to concealing a total of EUR87 million in loans. ](/news/2008/12/19/three-resignations-ensue-when-anglo-irish-bank-chairman-sean-fitzpatrick-admits-to-concealing-a-total-of-a-87-million-in-loans.md)